 4. Dry Mouth And Blurred Vision

-Although very uncommon, involuntary movements like twitching, muscle spasms, and tics and trembling can be a side effect of antidepressants, especially in the elderly.9 Joint pain, muscle pain, and headaches, as well as dizziness, are also common side effects when you start antidepressants.
+Although very uncommon, involuntary movements like twitching, muscle spasms, and tics and trembling can be a side effect of antidepressants, especially in the elderly.9 Joint pain, muscle pain, and headaches, as well as

 These symptoms are most commonly associated with TCAs which work by blocking receptors to certain neurotransmitters in the brain.
 This reduces the production of tears, leading to blurred vision.
 It can also result in dehydration and related symptoms such as dryness in the mouth and constipation.
 These symptoms usually subside within a few weeks of treatment.10